hughhan1/rtest/README.md

 ## Contributing

 We welcome contributions!
-Check out our [Contributing Guide](CONTRIBUTING.rst) for details on:

-- Reporting bugs
-- Suggesting features
-- Development setup
-- Documentation improvements
+See [Contributing Guide](CONTRIBUTING.rst).

 ## License